 Add the Video XML Sitemap to Google Search Console

 Now that you have a well-made XML sitemap for video content, it’s time to tell Google where to find that information.
-To do this, simply load up Google Search Console (if you haven’t set this up yet, refer to our post all about GSC) and submit the URL of your video XML sitemap under the “Sitemaps” tab.
-After that, Google will crawl your new sitemap and index your videos (it can take over a week for Google to actually crawl your site, so be patient)!
+To do this, load up Google Search Console (if you haven’t set this up yet, refer to our post about GSC) and submit the URL of your video XML sitemap under the “Sitemaps” tab.
+After that, Google will crawl your new sitemap and index your videos (it can take over a week for Google actually to crawl your site, so be patient)!

 This is Just the Beginning of XML Sitemaps for Video Content

 While the information here will get you started indexing your video content on Google, it is far from the end of the story regarding XML sitemaps for video content.
 You can add several other structured data markups to the sitemap (author, date of posting, etc.).
 But since those are not things Google requires for the initial indexing of your video content, they were left out of this post.
 If you want to learn more about XML sitemaps for video content, or if you’d like our help setting yours up, please feel free to contact the SEO experts here at Goldstein Brossard!

 Awesome team of professionals.
 I highly recommend Tony and his team for Content, SEO and Website related expertise.